 You’ll stay on schedule if you secure dates early, confirm base access, and keep storage flexible.

-San Diego’s military footprint includes MCAS Miramar, Naval Base San Diego, Naval Base Point Loma, and MCRD.
+San Diego’s military footprint spans MCAS Miramar, Naval Base San Diego, Naval Base Point Loma, and MCRD, which creates specific traffic and access challenges you must plan around.
 Traffic along I-5, I-15, I-8, and SR-163 can impact pickup and delivery windows, so you should push for morning load times and a 3-day delivery window.
 Many mid-rise buildings in Mission Valley and East Village require elevator reservations and certificates of insurance, so your mover must coordinate those well in advance.
 Weather is generally forgiving year-round, but peak-season capacity from late spring to late summer is tight, so you need to lock in your carrier early.

 Local MLS and SDAR data show a median sale price around $899,000 in late 2025, with typical market times over a month.
 If you are buying in a competitive area like Mira Mesa or Clairemont, you may need Storage in Transit to bridge closing or VA appraisal timing.
 In South Bay communities such as Chula Vista and Imperial Beach, you may find lower price points, which can shift your move-in date sooner.
 You’ll want your mover to coordinate with your real estate agent in San Diego CA so elevator reservations, HOA approvals, and key handoffs line up.